Petkov-Petko/Dating/README.md

 # Dating App

-Welcome to the Dating App!
+Welcome to the Flirty!
 This application allows users to create accounts, browse through other users, like or skip them, and chat in real-time if there's a mutual match.
 The app is fully responsive and optimized for mobile users.

 ## Features